aspose-pub/Aspose.PUB-Products/pub/en/java/conversion/pub-to-pdf/_index.md

 {{<section widget>}}
 ---
 title: How to Convert PUB to PDF Using Java
 item1: "In order to convert PUB to PDF, we’ll use [Aspose.PUB for Java API](https://products.aspose.com/pub/java/)  which is a feature-rich, powerful and easy to use conversion API for Java platform.
-You can download its latest version directly from [Maven](https://repository.aspose.com/pub/) and install it within your Maven-based project by adding the following configurations to the pom.xml."
+You can download its latest version directly from [Aspose Maven Repository](https://repository.aspose.com/pub/) and install it within your Maven-based project by adding the following configurations to the pom.xml."
 ---

 {{<section feature1>}}